-In 2021, the APCD will operate seven CO monitors.
+In 2022, the APCD will operate seven CO monitors.
 Currently, the NAAQS for CO are primary standards, with a concentration level not to exceed 9 parts per million (ppm) in an eight-hour time period or 35 ppm in a one-hour period.
 There is no secondary standard for CO.
-CO levels have declined from a statewide maximum eight-hour value of 48.1 ppm in 1973 to a value of 2.0 ppm in 2020.
+CO levels have declined from a statewide maximum eight-hour value of 48.1 ppm in 1973 to a value of 2.0 ppm in 2021.
 The level of the standard has not been exceeded since 1999.
 The CO monitors currently operated by the APCD are associated both with State Maintenance Plan requirements and EPA requirements under the Code of Federal Regulations (CFR).
-EPA minimum requirements for CO monitoring also include CO monitors to be sited near roads in certain urban areas, including near-roadway NO2 monitoring sites.
-Currently, a CO monitor is located at the I-25 Denver near roadway NO2 site to satisfy these requirements.
+However, the EPA has revised the minimum requirements for CO monitoring by requiring CO monitors to be sited near roads in certain urban areas.
+They are requiring a CO monitor to be located at one near-roadway NO_2 monitoring site.
+EPA is also specifying that monitors required in metropolitan areas of 2.5 million or more persons are to be operational by January 1, 2015, and that monitors required in Core-Based Statistical Areas (CBSAs) of one million or more persons are required to be operational by January 1, 2017.
+Currently, a CO monitor is located at the I-25 Denver near roadway NO_2 site to satisfy these requirements.

 The three major urban centers in the North Front Range Region include the greater Denver Metro area, and the Fort Collins and Greeley areas located in Larimer and Weld counties, respectively.
 Mobile sources are the main contributor to elevated CO in the Front Range region.
-However, controlled burns, wild fires, and biogenic influences, including oil and gas development, may also contribute to elevated CO levels.
+However, controlled burns,wild fires, and biogenic influences, including oil and gas development, may also contribute to elevated CO levels.
 Weld County is also located in an area of significant oil and gas development.
-Table 2.1 lists the first and second maximum one-hour and eight-hour CO concentrations recorded in 2020 for the Denver Metro/North Front Range region.
+Table 2.1 lists the first and second maximum one-hour and eight-hour CO concentrations recorded in 2021 for the Denver Metro/North Front Range region.